ChrisLeNeve/SchedulePlanner/README.md

 # SchedulePlanner

 Howdy!
 This will be an app to help people in school manage their exams.
 A great way to get my foot in the Android door and start learning the platform!
+Yeah boy!

 Features hopefully will include:
 - Create exams and view on a calendar.